erwbgy/puppet-iptables/README.md

 update script that combines all the entries together into a new /etc/sysconfig/iptables file and restarts the iptables service.

+Use your class name in the resource title to avoid resource clashes if another module requires the same port to be open or closed.
+You don't need to include the protocol and port in the title like I have done, the resource just needs to be unique.

 ## iptables::allow

 Allow access to the specified port.